 Barth, G., "Determination of Effective Parameters at Field Sites Contaminated with Nonaqueous-Phase Organic Wastes," PhD.
 Dissertation, University of Colorado, Boulder, 1998.
+Project no. 94-29.

 Burckhard, S., "The Impact of Vegetation on the Transport of Heavy Metals from Contaminated Soils," Ph.D.
 Dissertation, Kansas State University, Manhattan, 1997.
 Project no. 93-06.